 If you want to include interaction terms in your model this can be done

-by providing them to the covariates
+by providing them to the covariates argument of rbmi::set_vars()

-e.g. set_vars(covariates = c("sex*age"))
+e.g. set_vars(covariates = c("sex*age")).

 Note

-prefix to distinguish them from the corresponding
+These functions have the rbmi_ prefix to distinguish them from the corresponding

-package functions, from which they were copied from.
+rbmi package functions, from which they were copied from.
 Additional features here

 include: